 303-720-9424 | 13606 Xavier Lane, Ste.
 E, Broomfield CO 80023 | Offering Virtual Services throughout Colorado info@embracestrengthcounseling.com

 I am passionate about helping people heal their relationships with food, exercise, and their bodies which is why I became a counselor and founded Embrace Strength Counseling in 2011.
 I’ve always been curious about people’s stories and how we make meaning out of our experiences.
 As a Certified Eating Disorders Specialist, I specialize in treating the full spectrum of eating disorders from a non diet and weight inclusive lens.
 I also specialize in working with anxiety, fertility and postpartum concerns, trauma, and perfectionism/self-worth.
+My goldendoodle, Willow, is a certified therapy dog and loves providing comfort and support to the clients I see in office.
 I’m a Colorado native who loves getting outside, reading, cooking, and spending time with my family.
-I have two incredible daughters and a goldendoodle named Willow, who’s also a certified therapy dog.

 Growing up, I loved school and sports.
 I was perfectionistic and high achieving in both arenas and felt like no matter how hard I tried, it was never good enough.
 Eventually, I felt like I wasn’t good enough which contributed to my own struggle with an eating disorder, depression, and anxiety for many years.
 I am also a trauma survivor.
 My recovery journey began when I decided I couldn’t live the way I was living anymore because I was going to lose everything important to me.
 I sought out treatment and over time discovered an inner strength I didn’t realize I possessed.
 As a recovered professional, I strive to support others in finding their own recovery so they can get back to living their lives and doing what they enjoy.